dapoadedire/dapoadedire/README.md

-- 👋 Hi, I’m @dapoadedire
+- 👋 Hi, I’m Adedire Adedapo.
 - 👀 I’m interested in any Python beginner projects.
 - 🌱 I’m currently learning Python.
 - 📫 You can reach me on twitter.com/dapo_adedire